Exceptional and accessible legal representation across Kentucky and Nationwide

 EXCEPTIONAL AND ACCESSIBLE LEGAL REPRESENTATION ACROSS KENTUCKY AND NATIONWIDE

 Your financial adviser is supposed to be looking out for your best interests.
 But what if this doesn’t happen?
-While most financial advisers act appropriately, there are bad apples out there that may decide to engage in conduct that disregards their clients’ interests and is instead aimed at padding their own pockets.
+While most financial advisers act appropriately, there are bad apples out there who may decide to engage in conduct that disregards their clients’ interests and is instead aimed at padding their own pockets.

 Churning can be very damaging to an investor.
 For one, it can drain his or her assets through excess commissions.
 Also, any time an adviser makes investment decisions for a client with anything other than the client’s best interests in mind, there is the potential for the client to be exposed to financial harm.